Discover our History and Heritage

 Step into the Past in Hedley

 The culture, language, history and heritage of the Similkameen First Nation is tightly linked to our gold mining past.
-Learn all about it in the historic hamlet of Hedley where you’ll uncover the secrets of the Similkameen Nation at Snaza’ist Discovery Centre.
+Learn all about it in the historic hamlet of Hedley, where you’ll uncover the secrets of the Similkameen Nation, the region’s original settlers, at Snaza’ist Discovery Centre.
 Interpretive exhibits tell the story of turning ochre into gold.

 No stop in Hedley would be complete without a visit to the Hedley Museum and Archives.
 Whispers of our gold mining past come alive in photographs and artifacts from its boomtown days.